Photonios/pip-package-list/README.md

       -h, --help            show this help message and exit --recurse-recursive   recurse into -r entries
       --recurse-editable    recurse into -e entries
+      --recurse-path        recurse into local path entries
       --inline-constraints  recurse into -c entries and inline them --dedupe              de-duplicate the resulting list
-      --remove-editable     remove editable requirements from the final list --remove-recursive    remove recursive requirements (-r) from the final list --remove-constraints  remove constraints (-c) from the final list --remove-vcs          remove vcs requirements from the final list --remove-wheel        remove wheel requirements from the final list --remove-unversioned  remove requirements without a version number from the final list
-      --remove-index-urls   remove -i entries (index urls) from the final list
+      --remove-editable     remove editable requirements from the final list --remove-path         remove path requirements from the final list --remove-recursive    remove recursive requirements (-r) from the final list --remove-constraints  remove constaints (-c) from the final list --remove-vcs          remove vcs requirements from the final list --remove-wheel        remove wheel requirements from the final list --remove-unversioned  remove requirements without a version number from the final list --remove-index-urls   remove -i entries (index urls) from the final list